-The Block Kitchen and Bars serves lavish Mediterranean food menu, and has variety of dishes from around the world.
-Most dishes at the Block restaurant are served on a flat, wooden block which is very unique about the restaurant.
-The interiors of the restaurant is casual with medium sized ceiling lamps across the bar area.
-Being small in size it is always advisable to pre-book a table to enjoy delicious healthy food at reasonable prices.
-Choose from the assorted cocktails and a decent list of wine on the menu to complete the occasion.
+The Block Kitchen + Bar serves some delectable fusion cuisine, and regales patrons with a variety of dishes from around the world.
+Most dishes at the restaurant are served on a block, a unique element which adds to the establishment's flair.
+The interiors of the restaurant are tastefully decorated with medium-sized ceiling lamps illuminating the bar area.
+Stop by this friendly spot and enjoy delicious, healthy food at reasonable prices.
+Choose from the extensive list of drinks to complete and complement your meal.

 Three Ravens restaurant and wine bar is considered to be one of the city's finest restaurants and wine bar located at Banff Centre.
 The restaurant has a selective mountain view, which is said to be the best in Banff.
 Executive Chef Sébastien Tessier's own creation gives the restaurant menu a personal touch.
 Also, you can not miss out on Honey Glazed Local Duck Breast which is especially prepared with carrot and pumpkin seed cornbread, beluga lentils, roasted organic carrots, and carrot puree.
 Walk in to experience a better than average assortment of wines and give yourself a memorable evening.